25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/ASP_NET_Core_MVC.md

 ### ASP.NET MVC

-- Add the MVC middleware `app.UseMvc()`, along with route patterns that the ASP.NET Core MVC middleware should be listening to.
+- Add the MVC middleware `app.UseMvc()`, along with route patterns that the ASP.NET Core MVC middleware should be listening to

   ```cs
   app.UseMvc(routes =>